ARCHIMED-platform/ArchimedLight.jl/docs/src/index.md

 row = first(meteo.rows)
 step = run_light_step(scene, row, cfg)

+step.budget.incident_flux.total.par
+step.budget.absorbed_energy.total.par
 ```

+In Julia code, the runtime results are grouped by quantity and waveband.
+Exported CSV files and MTG attributes keep the ARCHIMED names such as `Ri_PAR_f` and `Ra_PAR_q`.

 ## Navigation
 - See [ARCHIMED Reference](archimed_reference.md) for a detailed explanation of the original Java algorithm, the Julia port, and the modeling assumptions.